genomic-medicine-sweden/test-datasets/README.md

 - **reference/**

-  - `reference.fasta`: a FASTA file containing a list of pathogen genomes.
+  - `reference.fasta.gz`: a compressed FASTA file containing a list of pathogen genomes.
   - `accession2taxid,map`: a map file containing genome accessions of pathogens and their corresponding taxonomic IDs

 - **testdata/**